pantheon-systems/terminus-build-tools-plugin/README.md

 ### build:env:install

-The `build:env:install` command is used to install the CMS in the specified site.
+The `build:env:install` command is used to install the CMS on a Pantheon site the specified site.

 #### Command Options